Predicting Perinatal Mental Health Issues

 • Engaging in more risk-taking behaviour

-• Having thoughts of harming yourself or your baby.
+• Having thoughts of self-harm or harming the baby.

 Man in despair sitting on bed | Image